HolyLab/BlockRegistrationScheduler.jl/README.md

 - Warping is neither rapid nor drastic.
 For example, two images at time = 0 and at time = 3 min are fairly identical.
 - Without neuronal activity, signal-noise ratio was low (Camera bias is 100.
 Pixel intensity in tissue region is about 120~130.).

 If image moves rapidly, the first two below might not be a good option.
 1. Choose good images for registration:
 I selected images that do not show evoked calcium activity.
 There are still spontaneous activity.

 2. Median or quantile filtering across time (temporal median/quantile filtering):
 This is to reduce noise and spontaneous activity.

+By the way, the first step and the second step can be swaped.
+I wanted to reduce computation time for temporal-median filtering.

 3. Replace too high intensity pixels with NaN:
 Sometimes, I observed high-intensity objects moving around tissue surface.
 While these things could be biologically important features, this is disastrous for registration.
 I ended up with replacing high intensity object (or pixels) with NaN. e.g) `img[img .> thresh] = NaN`